By: Lois Lee, MD, MPH, FAAP

 Keep an eye on the sky for changing weather.

-Lightning strikes pose real dangers, so when you hear that familiar rumble, head indoors!
-The safest place during a thunderstorm is a substantial building or a hard-topped vehicle.
+Weather at the beach can change quickly.
+Lightning strikes pose real dangers, so when you hear that familiar rumble of thunder, head indoors!
+The safest place during a thunderstorm is inside a building or a hard-topped vehicle.
 Wait at least 30 minutes after the storm passes before heading back to the beach.

 Play safely at the shore